mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples/CRC/CRC_Data_Reversing_16bit_CRC/readme.txt

 @par Example Description

-This example guides you through the different configuration steps by means of the HAL API.
-The CRC (Cyclic Redundancy Check) calculation unit computes a 16-bit long CRC code derived from a buffer of 8-bit data (bytes).
+How to configure the CRC using the HAL API.
+The CRC (cyclic redundancy check) calculation unit computes a 16-bit CRC code derived from a buffer of 8-bit data (bytes).
 Input and output data reversal features are enabled.
-The user-defined generating polynomial is manually set to 0x1021 that is X^16 + X^12 + X^5 + 1 which is the CRC-CCITT generating polynomial.
+The user-defined generating polynomial is manually set to 0x1021, that is, X^16 + X^12 + X^5 + 1 which is the CRC-CCITT generating polynomial.

 At the beginning of the main program, the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.